 At our Breast Center, we have multiple specialists in each discipline, so the recommendations for treatment are based on the consensus opinions of the group of specialists, with consultation from their colleagues in other specialty areas.

 Patient cases that would benefit from a team review are reviewed by our Tumor Board, which is a treatment planning approach where a number of specialists review and discuss the condition and treatment options for a patient.

 A breast cancer diagnosis can be stressful and overwhelming.
-Our multidisciplinary breast cancer clinic at our Green Spring Station location is designed to evaluate patients with known breast cancer in a comprehensive, single-day setting to minimize the time between diagnosis and treatment.
+Our multidisciplinary breast cancer clinic at our Green Spring Station - Lutherville location is designed to evaluate patients with known breast cancer in a comprehensive, single-day setting to minimize the time between diagnosis and treatment.
 On the day of your appointment, you will meet with a surgical oncologist and a radiation oncologist, who will discuss an appropriate course of treatment for you and answer all of your questions regarding breast cancer.
-All members of the breast cancer multidisciplinary clinic are committed to providing you and your caregivers the highest qualtiy of care and attention during your time with us.
+All members of the breast cancer multidisciplinary clinic are committed to providing you and your caregivers the highest quality of care and attention during your time with us.

 What are the services offered at the breast cancer multidisciplinary clinic?

 - Medical oncology consultation within four weeks (these appointments are scheduled post-operatively when full pathology is available for the oncologist to be able to make medical decisions about treatment planning)

 - Mammography and breast ultrasound within 24 hours